nicozanf/py4web-doc/docs/chapter-05.rst

 If you now restart py4web or
 press the “Reload Apps” in the Dashboard, py4web will find this module, import it, and recognize it as an app, simply because of its location.
-You can also run py4web in *watch* mode (see the :ref:`run command option`) for automatic reloading of the apps whenever it changes, which is very useful in a development environment.
+By default py4web runs in *lazy watch* mode (see the :ref:`run command option`) for automatic reloading of the apps whenever it changes, which is very useful in a development environment.
-In this case, run py4web with a command like this:
+In production or debugging environment, it's better to run py4web with a command like this:

 .. code:: bash

-    py4web run apps --watch sync
+    py4web run apps --watch off

 A py4web app is not required to do anything.
 It could just be a container for